angarsky/diveintopython/learn/loops/range.md

 ## How to Reverse `range`

 To reverse a range in Python, you can make use of the `list` function.
 First, create a range using the `range` function, and then pass it as an argument to the `list` function.
-After that, you can use the `[::-1]` slice notation to reverse the list.
+After that, you can use the `[::-1]` slice notation to get the **range backwards**.
 Alternatively, you can also use the `reversed` function to get the reversed range.

-### Using the `list` Function and Slice Notation:
+### Using the `list` Function and Slice Notation

 ```python
 my_range = range(1, 6)